The SheltaPod – a Swiss-army knife of vehicle shelters

 Attaching the SheltaPod to a vehicle

-The SheltaPod ‘kit’ comes with webbing straps that clip to the shelter and can be pegged in on the other side of your vehicle.
-It also comes with velcro straps to attach to a roof rack, and also piping to slot into your caravan or campervan.
+The SheltaPod 'kit' comes with webbing straps that clip to the shelter and can be pegged on your vehicle's other side.
+It also comes with velcro straps to attach to a roof rack and piping to slot into your caravan or campervan.

-Other attachments can work with the shelter pod, such as suction attachments or a gutter pole.
-These don’t come with the SheltaPod.
+Other attachments, such as suction attachments or a gutter pole, can work with the shelter pod.
+These don't come with the SheltaPod.

-One thing you need to take care of is attaching the telescopic poles, especially if it is windy.
-You don’t want these blowing over and hitting your vehicle’s windows.
+You need to take care of attaching the telescopic poles, especially if it is windy.
+You don't want these blowing over and hitting your vehicle's windows.

 As a Shelter

-The pod can be enclosed, or lift up the back of the pod to open it up, like in the photo below.
+The pod can be enclosed or open at the back, like in the photo below.

 You can open up the SheltaPod and use it as a sunshade, windbreak, or rain shelter.